 If both executives and investors looked at competition this way, capital markets would be a far more effective force for company success and economic prosperity.
 Executives and investors would both be focused on the same fundamentals that drive sustained profitability.
 The conversation between investors and executives would focus on the structural, not the transient.
-Imagine the improvement in company performance-and in the economy as a whole-if all the energy expended in "pleasing the Street" were redirected toward the factors that create true economic value.
+Imagine the improvement in company performance - and in the economy as a whole - if all the energy expended in "pleasing the Street" were redirected toward the factors that create true economic value.

-1. For a discussion of the value chain framework, see Michael E. Porter, Competitive Advantage: Creating and Sustaining Superior Performance (The Free Press, 1998).
+- 1. For a discussion of the value chain framework, see Michael E. Porter, Competitive Advantage: Creating and Sustaining Superior Performance (The Free Press.
+1998). - 2.

-- Using the framework to declare an industry attractive or unattractive rather than using it to guide strategic choices. - 2.
 For a discussion of how internet technology improves the attractiveness of some industries while eroding the profitability of others, see Michael E. Porter, "Strategy and the Internet" (HBR, March 2001). - 3.
 See, for instance, Adam M. Brandenburger and Barry J. Nalebuff, Co-opetition (Currency Doubleday, 1996).